Prison abolition movement in the United States: Historical development

-Anarchism and Prison Abolition
+Anarchism and prison abolition

+Many anarchist organizations believe that the best form of justice arises naturally out of social contracts, restorative justice, or transformative justice.

-Anarchist opposition to incarceration can be found in articles written as early as 1851, and is elucidated by major anarchist thinkers such as Proudhon, Bakunin, Berkman, Goldman, Malatesta, Bonano, and Kropotkin.
+Anarchist opposition to incarceration can be found in articles written as early as 1851, and is elucidated by major anarchist thinkers such as Proudhon, Bakunin, Berkman, Goldman, Malatesta, Bonanno, and Kropotkin.

 Personal experiences in prison because of revolutionary activity prompted many anarchists who were “deeply affected by their experiences” to publish their criticisms.
 In 1886, the trial of eight anarchists following the Haymarket riots brought state repression to public attention.
 Lucy Parsons, an anarchist and wife of one of the Haymarket eight, embarked on a speaking tour through 17 different states speaking to a total of almost 200,000 people.
-A single rally in Cuba, Havana, to support the families of the eight accused anarchists raised nearly $1000.
-Speaking at his trial, in a widely disseminated speech, one of the co-accused, August Spies, stated:It is not likely that the honorable Bonfield and Grinnell can conceive of a social order not held intact by the policeman's club and pistol, nor of a free society without prisons, gallows, and State's attorneys.
+A single rally in Havana, Cuba, to support the families of the eight accused anarchists raised nearly $1000.
+Speaking at his trial, in a widely disseminated speech, one of the co-accused, August Spies, stated: It is not likely that the honorable Bonfield and Grinnell can conceive of a social order not held intact by the policeman's club and pistol, nor of a free society without prisons, gallows, and State's attorneys.
 In such a society they probably fail to find a place for themselves.
 And is this the reason why Anarchism is such a "pernicious and damnable doctrine?"The Anarchist Red Cross, a prisoner support group and the precursor to the Anarchist Black Cross, was founded roughly in 1906.
 By that year, groups existed in Kiev, Odessa, Bialystok, and trials of its members, led to its spread across Europe and North America.
 A 2018 guide to starting an Anarchist Black Cross group states that "we need to destroy all the prisons, and free all the prisoners.
 Our position is an abolitionist stance against the state and it’s prisons."

 In 1917, the Anarchist Red Cross would disband and members joined the revolution in Russia.
 Following the February revolution, political prisoners were released from Russian jails, in a massive wave of amnesties.
 The Anarchist Red Cross reorganised in 1919 as the Anarchist Black Cross, with some members joining the anarchist insurgent, Nestor Makhno.